-The Records and Communications Supervisor is also responsible for compiling the following to allow the institution to comply with its disclosure requirements under Education Code § 67380:
+The assigned records analyst is also responsible for compiling the following to allow the institution to comply with its disclosure requirements under Education Code § 67380:

-- (a) All occurrences reported to the Stanislaus State Police Department and all arrests for crimes that are committed on campus that involve violence, hate violence, theft, destruction of property, illegal drugs, or alcohol intoxication. - (b) All occurrences of noncriminal acts of hate violence reported to the Stanislaus State Police Department for which a written report is prepared.
+- (a) All occurrences reported to the CSU Stanislaus State Police Department and all arrests for crimes that are committed on campus that involve violence, hate violence, theft, destruction of property, illegal drugs, or alcohol intoxication. - (b) All occurrences of noncriminal acts of hate violence reported to the CSU Stanislaus State Police Department for which a written report is prepared.